pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/devdocs.md

 fi
 ```

-Here we add a new command named `search-entries`, with a `list` mode.
+Here we add a new command named `search-entries`, with a `filter` mode.
 We also add a `docset` parameter, which is required.

 If we run `sunbeam devdocs --help` again, we can see the new command help: